The School for Continuing and Professional Studies offers several opportunities for art educators

-Studio options include painting, fiber and graphic design with rotating evening electives in a variety of mediums.
-Acceptance is competitive as space is limited.
+Studio options include painting, photography and product design with rotating evening electives in a variety of mediums.

 An additional $275 is required for residents wishing to receive two graduate-level credits for their work in the program.
 Transportation is the responsibility of the resident.

 February 1st Priority Application Deadline for Scholarship Review